-Certain customers require us to post letters of credit or surety bonds which assure that we will perform under the terms of our contract.
-In the event of default, the counterparty may demand payment from the bank under a letter of credit or performance by the surety under a bond.
-To date, there have been no significant expenses related to either letters of credit or surety bonds for the periods reported.
-We were contingently liable for letters of credit of \$15.2 million as of December 31, 2018.
-We also had surety bonds totaling \$172.3 million that were outstanding, with additional bonding capacity of \$577.7 million available, at December 31, 2018.
+Certain customers require us to post letters of credit, bank guarantees or surety bonds.
+These security instruments assure that we will perform under the terms of our contract.
+In the event of default, the counterparty may demand payment from the bank under a letter of credit or bank guarantee, or performance by the surety under a bond.
+To date, there have been no significant draws or claims related to security instruments for the periods reported.
+We were contingently liable for letters of credit of \$13.4 million as of December 31, 2019.
+We also had surety bonds totaling \$180.0 million that were outstanding, with additional bonding capacity of \$570.0 million available, at December 31, 2019.

-Additionally, we have a \$6.4 million facility agreement (Facility Agreement) between Powell (UK) Limited and a large international bank.
-This Facility Agreement provides Powell (UK) Limited the ability to enter into bank guarantees as well as forward exchange contracts and currency options.
-At December 31, 2018, we had outstanding guarantees totaling \$3.9 million under this Facility Agreement and amounts available under this Facility Agreement were \$2.5 million.
-The Facility Agreement provides for financial covenants and customary events of default, and carries cross-default provisions with our U.S. Revolver.
+We have an \$11.9 million facility agreement (Facility Agreement) between Powell (UK) Limited and a large international bank that provides Powell (UK) Limited the ability to enter into bank guarantees as well as forward exchange contracts and currency options.
+At December 31, 2019, we had outstanding guarantees totaling \$5.2 million and amounts available under this Facility Agreement were \$6.7 million.
+The Facility Agreement expires in May 2020 and provides for financial covenants and customary events of default, and carries cross-default provisions with our U.S. Revolver.
 If an event of default (as defined in the Facility Agreement) occurs and is continuing, per the terms and subject to the conditions set forth therein, obligations outstanding under the Facility Agreement may be accelerated and declared immediately due and payable.
-As of December 31, 2018, we were in compliance with all of the financial covenants of the Facility Agreement.
+As of December 31, 2019, we were in compliance with all of the financial covenants of the Facility Agreement.